pictuga/morss/README.md

 uwsgi --http :9090 --plugin python --wsgi-file main.py
 ```

-However, one problem might be how to serve the provided `index.html` file if it
-isn't in the same directory.
-Therefore you can add this at the end of the
-command to point to another directory `--pyargv '--root ../../www/'`.

 #### Using morss' internal HTTP server

 Morss can run its own HTTP server.
 The later should start when you run morss
 without any argument, on port 8080.

-You can change the port and the location of the `www/` folder like this `python -m morss 9000 --root ../../www`.
+You can change the port like this `python -m morss 9000`.

 #### Passing arguments